xyzacademic/RandomDepthwiseCNN/README.md

 	a.
 Enter folder "stl10"

 	b.
-Run "sh reproduce.sh"
+Run "sh run_job.sh"

 	Here is the simple description of reproduce.sh:

-		python get_data.py # download stl10's data and save them to current directory.

-		sh gen.sh # create ten folders named as features1~features10 to store features.

-		python gen_sh.py # generate shell scripts to run python scripts of generate features.

-		sh generate_features.sh # generate new features and save them into ten folders created previously.

-		python combine.py # combine all features which saved in those ten folders.
+        python stack_features.py # get 100k features based on Random Depthwise CNN.

-		python rh_svc.py # Run linearSVC on new features.
+        python svm.py  # run linearSVC on the new features which just got.

-	You will get about 70.8% accuracy on testing dataset in the end.
+	You will get about 71.8% accuracy on testing dataset in the end.